eboutili/splunk_hec/edb2.md

 Under `Classes`, add a new class called `splunk_hec`

+Click `Add Class`

-Click `Parameters` to see the list of available settings
+Click `Parameter name` to see the list of available parameters

-Define two parameters: (leave the others undefined)
-- server: `localhost`
+Select `server` and set the value to `"localhost"` (include the double quotes)

+Click `Add Parameter`

+Click `Parameter name` again, this time select `token`

-- token: `<paste the token created when you defined a new HEC collectory on the Splunk Server>
+In the value field, paste the token created when you defined a new HEC collectory on the Splunk Server in double quotes.

+### Command line step

-Log into the command line of the Puppet Master server:
+Log into the command line of the Puppet Master node:

 `ssh -i ~/student.pem centos@<your-master-ip>`

-Edit the puppet server configuration file:
+Edit the puppet server's configuration file:
 `sudo nano /etc/puppetlabs/puppet/puppet.conf`

 Go the line that says: `reports = puppetdb`